Davej66/m2-travelseeker/README.md

 ### Features to be implemented
- * A member's login that allows direct booking of classes or personal trainer sessions.
- * Data submitted by the contact form is correctly actioned.
- * Monthly timetable that can be scrolled through.
+ * Resolving the csp issue.
+ * Adding images of the location and facilities searched.
+ * Populate email with details of location selected and venues requsted bu user to be sent to us to taylor apackage for them.
- * All customer information is dealt with in accordance of GDPR regulations.
+ * All customer information is dealt with in accordance of GDPR regulations
- * Booking classes via online booking.

 ## Technologies Used